angelhumano/big_data_technologies_class_project1/README.md

 -  1 hour and 45 minutes

-- The minimum requirement was to collect 100,000 rows, but I collected almost 8 million rows.
+- The minimum requirement was collecting 100,000 rows, but I collected almost 8 million.

 ### User interphase

 In this project, I was required to use environment variables to configure and run a Python script via the command-line interface (CLI).
-By setting these variables, I securely managed important configuration details such as API tokens and OpenSearch cluster information, ensuring a safe and flexible execution of the script
+By setting these variables, I securely managed important configuration details such as API tokens and OpenSearch cluster information, ensuring safe and flexible execution of the script.

 #### Option A